onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 ..
-Modifications Copyright © 2017-2018 AT&T Intellectual Property.
+Modifications Copyright © 2017-2018 AT&T Intellectual Property
+   Modifications Copyright © 2020 Nokia Solutions and Networks

 ..
 Licensed under the Creative Commons License, Attribution 4.0 Intl.
    (the "License"); you may not use this documentation except in compliance